-We’ll show you how to hand wash clothes so you can take good care of your favourite items.
+I’ll show you how to hand wash clothes so you can take good care of your favorite items.
 Continue reading to learn how to hand wash bras, shirts, underwear, and other items.

 This post may contain affiliate links.
 Full disclosure here.